MORRISTOWN HOUSING AUTHORITY

 Employee Screening/Identification of Illness

-o Being in direct contact with germs from a
+Being in direct contact with germs from a sick person with COVID-19.

 If an employee has been in direct contact with someone who tests positive for COVID-19 or you are experiencing symptoms, it must be reported to your supervisor or the Executive Director as soon as possible.